sedthh/lara-hungarian-nlp/README.md

 #### Create ML features

-Can create features from short Hungarian texts for Machine Learning models, without large dictionaries:
+Rule based stemmers can help you create features from short Hungarian texts for Machine Learning models, without the need for large dictionaries:

 ```python
 from lara import stemmer, nlp